based on 13 nights & selected experiences

 After three nights of remote lodge living, your tour will then take you further inland and up to the cloud-laden hills of Hatton, where you will be spending the next two nights.
 The drive to Hatton is just over six hours but it will be absolutely worth it.
 Wake up to views overlooking the Castlereagh Reservoir and spend your days exploring the famed endless tea plantations framed by the emerald peaks in the distance.

 Heading south to Galle, again by road, this is one of Sri Lanka's most iconic coastal towns, Galle Fort is teeming with history and you'll be staying right at the heart of it.
-One of our favourite boutique hotels in Galle Fort is the ever-popular Fort Bazaar.
+One of our favorite boutique hotels in Galle Fort is the ever-popular Fort Bazaar.
 For two nights you can potter the cobbled streets, dining in one of the area's brilliant restaurants and we have included a private tour to learn about the history of this UNESCO protected town.

 Your last stop before heading home is to Kumu Beach, the sister hotel of Fort Bazaar.
 Enjoy some beach time relaxing and feasting on fresh seafood.
 The hotel is ideally located close to the main road back to Colombo, making it easy to get to the airport in time for your flight.